GeorgePavlov17/GeorgePavlov17/README.md

-- 👋 Hi, I’m @George Pavlov.
+ 👋 Hi, I’m @George Pavlov.
+- 💻 Front-end developer.
-- 👀 I’m interested in JavaScript and Front-End.
+- 👀 I’m interested in JavaScript and Front-end.
-- 🌱 I’m currently learning JS path in SoftUni and Angular in Udemy online course.
+- 🌱 I’m currently learning JS path in SoftUni and Angular framework at Udemy online course.
-- Currentnly working as a Front-end developer with Angular.
+- ✏️ Future goals - to become full stack developer.
 - 📫 How to reach me - https://www.linkedin.com/in/georgi-pavlov-18401620b/